Introduction and general information

 What does SEEMO do with information?

-SEEMO staff documents hundreds of attacks on the press each year.
-Each case identified as a violation of press freedom is corroborated by more than one source for factual accuracy, confirmation that the victims were journalists or news organisation s and verification that intimidation – or silencing the messenger - was the probable motive.
+SEEMO staff documents thousands of attacks on the press each year.
+Each case identified as a violation of press freedom is corroborated by more than one source for factual accuracy, confirmation that the victims were journalists or news organisations and verification that intimidation – or silencing the messenger - was the probable motive.
+Each case must be verified by at least 3 independent sources.
+If violations are self-reported, additional 2 independent sources must verify the case.
+In the daily work SEEMO is using journalistic standards employed by BBC, Reuters and AP.
 The cases are then classified into several categories: Those that require immediate reaction (exposing the case through a public letter or press statement), delayed reaction (mediation through diplomacy that resolves the case without public exposure) or are marked for monitoring (periodic calls and control to evaluate the developments).

 How does SEEMO evaluate information?